Operation Midway Blitz: Police reports

-Reaction
+Reactions

 Mayor Brandon Johnson said Chicago received "no notice of any enhanced immigration action," calling the operation "militarized immigration enforcement".
 Governor JB Pritzker accused federal officials of undermining the authority of local officials and suggested the possibility of taking legal action to challenge the surge.
 Representative Lauren Underwood said she learned about the arrest counts at a meeting with ICE leadership.

 Local advocacy groups organized protests outside the suburban ICE facilities while distributing "Know Your Rights" flyers in English and Spanish.
 Community hotlines reported a surge in calls from community members looking for advice and significantly more reported sightings of federal agents.

 In a post on Truth Social, President Trump called for the arrests of Mayor Brandon Johnson, and Governor JB Pritzker, and raised claims that the two were failing to protect ICE agents in Chicago.
 Pritzker responded on Twitter, calling Trump's demand part of the path to "full-blown authoritarianism" and that he and Johnson were elected officials checking Trump on his actions.

 On October 5, while speaking with Fox News, Homeland Security Secretary Kristi Noem alleged that Chicago was a "war zone" and spoke out against comments made by Johnson against Trump's policies.
-Noem argued that the administration's actions have resulted in a safer Chicago, while Pritzker argued on CNN's State of the Union that Noem's and Trump's action's were causing Chicago to become a war zone.
+Noem argued that the administration's actions have resulted in a safer Chicago, while Pritzker argued on CNN's State of the Union that Noem's and Trump's actions were causing Chicago to become a war zone.

 A soccer match between Argentina and Puerto Rico set to be played at Soldier Field on October 14 was moved to Fort Lauderdale, Florida, due to unrest from the operation.
 Another soccer match on the same day between Venezuela and Belize, which was to be played at SeatGeek Stadium in Bridgeview, was canceled.

+The South Park episode "Turkey Trot" parodied the repeated event of federal agents in Chicago deploying tear gas unprovoked on unarmed civilians.

+The Lake Street Church in Evanston displayed a protest Nativity scene with baby Jesus in a manger in the snow, wrapped in a silver emergency blanket with his wrists zip-tied, while Mother Mary is standing nearby, separated by a fence.

+The Chicago Tribune won one of two Pulitzer Prizes for Local Reporting awarded in 2026 for "...its powerful coverage of the Trump administration's militarized immigration sweep of the city that described in vivid, muscular prose how the siege-like incursion of ICE agents unified Chicagoans in resistance."